sathyapriya-t/springboot/README.md

 Example: `localhost:8080/products/101`

+**@RequestHeader** - This annotation binds the request header with the method parameter and helps us to access the header of the request.
+It takes a parameter as string or HttpHeaders which will specify which header parameter we can access.

+Example: `@RequestHeader(HttpHeaders.CONTENT_LENGTH)`

 **CRUD Operations** - @GetMapping @PutMapping @PostMapping @DeleteMapping - All performs the crud operation http requests.

 **@Entity** - a class which of type we store in JPA repository.
-An entity class must have a primary key and it is annotated with @Id.
+An entity class must have a primary key, and it is annotated with @Id.
 An Entity must contain @ID(PrimaryKey) @Setter @Getter @NoArgConstructor.

 1. `@Setter and @Getter` - For setting and fetching the values, if this is not present, then the values will be stored